Kotlin/anko/doc/SQLITE.md

 Anko :heart: SQLite
 ===========

 Have you ever been tired of parsing SQLite query results using Android cursors?
-It required you to write lots of boilerplate code enclosed in countless try..finally blocks to close all the resources properly.
+You have to write lots of boilerplate code just to parse query result rows, and enclose it countless `try..finally` blocks to properly close all opened resources.

-Anko provides lots of different functions to simplify communication with SQLite database.
+Anko provides lots of extension functions to simplify communication with SQLite database.

 ## Contents